CenterforDigSchol/journal-editor-manual/1-5-copyediting.md

 ![Message posted](./images/1-5-21.png)

-You work as the Copyeditor is now complete!
+Your work as the Copyeditor is now complete!
 Someone from the editorial team will now move the manuscript into production.